huyratio5998/TrainingSmartOSC/README.md

 # TrainingSmartOSC
-- Final Project in SmartOSC for Manage Projects
+- Trainning fresher in SmartOSC